 This DPA shall only become legally binding between You and Kandji when the requirements set out in the Section “HOW TO EXECUTE THIS DPA” above have been fully completed.

 List of Schedules

-Schedule 2: Description of Processing/Transfer
+Schedule 1: Parties and Description of Transfers

 The parties' authorized signatories have duly executed this DPA: